Your emergency regulations don’t apply, Gov. Jim Gibbons.

-The emergency regulations permitting medical assistants to administer flu shots and other vaccines -- which conflict with rarely enforced regulations prohibiting them from giving any injections -- were approved by the Nevada State Board of Medical Examiners and signed by Gibbons at an emergency session Friday.
+The emergency regulations permitting medical assistants to administer flu shots and other vaccines — which conflict with long-ignored and rarely enforced regulations prohibiting them from giving any injections — were approved by the Nevada State Board of Medical Examiners and signed by Gibbons at an emergency session Friday.

 But Hafter’s motion for a restraining order has delayed the proceedings.

 Hafter said there may be bias on the board, referring to board member Dr. Benjamin Rodriguez, a plastic surgeon.
 Hafter said plastic surgeons are losing business to medical spas, which routinely had medical assistants performing Botox and other types of injections.